temporalio/edu-101-typescript-code/exercises/hello-workflow/README.md

 ## Part B: Review the Workflow Business Logic

-1. Open the `activities.ts` file (located in the `practice/src` subdirectory) in the editor and reivew the business logic.
+1. Open the `activities.ts` file (located in the `practice/src` subdirectory) in the editor and review the business logic.
-2. Open the `workflows.ts` file (located in the `practice/src` subdirectory) in the editor and review the `greet` constant taking note of the Start-to-Close Timeout option.
+2. Open the `workflows.ts` file (located in the `practice/src` subdirectory) in the editor and review the `greet` constant.
+Take special care to look at the Start-to-Close Timeout option.

-## Part C: Change a Task Queue Name for the Worker
+## Part C: Change the Task Queue Name for the Worker

 1. Open the `worker.ts` file (located in the `practice/src` subdirectory) in the editor
 2. Change the task queue name to `greeting-tasks`